pfafman/meteor-photo-uploader/README.md

 	Only on Atmosphere to allow me to use in multiple projects easily.

 ### Intro
 This is a drop in widget to add the ability to upload, or capture, *(if allowed by the device)*, images/photos.
-It will rescale the image, fix iOS sampling and orientation *(using [JavaScript-Load-Image](https://github.com/blueimp/JavaScript-Load-Image) which is included)*, allows cropping via [jquery-jcrop](https://github.com/waltyuyu/meteor-jquery-jcrop), which is also included.
+It will rescale the image, fix iOS sampling and orientation *(using [JavaScript-Load-Image](https://github.com/blueimp/JavaScript-Load-Image) which is included)*, allows cropping via [Jcrop](https://github.com/tapmodo/Jcrop), which is also included with a few [modifications](https://github.com/tapmodo/Jcrop/pull/107).

 	Note: this is built using coffeescript.
 If you don't want that then clone and compile it down to javascript.

 ## TODO

-Tests other than the test [website](http:://photoUploader.pfafman.com)
+Tests other than the test [website](http://photos.pfafman.com) Add more options

 ## Installation